matt1187/Let-s-Make-Some-Memories-COMPAQ-Edition/README.md

 Gerber File is published.

--List for Substitute type for  441000 and 411000 DRAM coming soon.
+-List for Substitute type for  441000 and 411000 DRAM for 4MB module .... coming soon.

 ![photo_2025-02-14_14-16-38](https://github.com/user-attachments/assets/9095adff-53bb-461a-bf91-3b8309b971a9)